umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/Install-Configure/index-v8.md

 ---
 versionFrom: 8.0.0
-meta.Title: "Installing and Configuring Umbraco Deploy" meta.Description: "Steps to how to install and configure Umbraco Deploy"
+meta.Title: "Installing and Configuring Umbraco Deploy"
+description: "Steps to how to install and configure Umbraco Deploy"
 ---

 # Installing Umbraco Deploy